rocBLAS programming guide#

 Note

-Performance will degrade when numerical checking is enabled.
+Performance degrades when numerical checking is enabled.

 ROCBLAS_CHECK_NUMERICS